galihap76/collector/README.md

 - <a href="https://github.com/sc1341/InstagramOSINT">Instagram OSINT</a>

 # Note
-I keep develop this tool if you want use this tool just git clone.
+I keep develop this tool you can use my tool for OSINT.